-RKC has an extensive class action practice in the areas of consumer litigation, product liability and insurance law.
+RKC has an extensive class action practice in a variety of areas including consumer litigation, product liability, construction, banking and insurance law.
 These type of claims often result in class actions which pose significant exposure and expense to our clients regardless of the merits.
 In the area of consumer litigation, RKC has had substantial responsibility on a number of leading class action cases in federal and state courts, and under the American Arbitration Association Class Action Rules.
-RKC has been successful in emphasizing due process considerations involved in class actions, as well as the difficulties of proof relating to causation and fact of injury.
+Our attorneys have been successful in emphasizing due process considerations involved in class actions, as well as the difficulties of proof relating to causation and fact of injury.
 In our general litigation of consumer claims, the firm has been responsible for some of the more significant cases restricting the types of damages that are recoverable under the Florida Unfair and Deceptive Trade Practices Act, as well as imposing strict requirements of causation in order to establish violations.

 - RKC was successful in defeating class action certification in California for a national client by focusing the court’s attention on the untimeliness of Plaintiff’s motion to certify the putative class.
 In a related case, RKC was involved in defeating the class claim by forcing individualized arbitration.